 “It does look like it, does it not?” he said.
 “Let me listen.”
 He picked up the second headset and adjusted the gain.
 He paused for a second, then flipped a couple of filters on and listened again.

 “That’s them, isn’t it Hemi?”
 Cassandra asked.
-“I… I think I heard them earlier.”
+“I . . .
+I think I heard them earlier.”

 Hemi nodded as he patted Cassandra’s shoulder again.
-“Sylvia!”
-He bellowed upwards as he stepped backwards, stretching out the wire of the headset.
+“Sylvia!” he bellowed upward as he stepped back, stretching out the wire of the headset.
 He looked up through the hatch to the control room.

 Percy squatted on her haunches, her face a meter above Hemi’s.
 “What the fuck is it this time?”

-“The Grackle… it is back again.”
+“The Grackle . . . it is back again.”

 “Sweet motherfucking fuck!
 Why?
 Why are they still fucking after us?
 We.
 Have.
 No. Cargo.”
 She breathed for a few seconds.
 “How far away are they?”